15 Mistakes I Made in Japan (So You Don't Have To)

 “Sumimasen” (excuse me), “arigatou gozaimasu” (thank you), “kore kudasai” (this one please), “eigo daijoubu desu ka” (is English okay?), and “oishii” (delicious).

 The moment you try speaking Japanese, people light up.
 They appreciate the effort even if your pronunciation is terrible.
-I butchered “sumimasen” for my entire first trip and still got warmer service than the tourist next to me who just spoke loud English.
+Butcher “sumimasen” for an entire trip and you'll still get warmer service than the tourist next to you who just speaks loud English.

 Pro Tip